Business Failure: Why Stores Fail & How to Avoid that Deathblow

 Sign 4: Using the right management tools to avoid business failure

 Are you losing customers?
 Do you know why?
 Have you asked them?
 Maybe it was a bad experience in your store due to an untrained or worse yet, rude, salesperson.
-With the right management tools in place, you should be able to tell who is costing you customers, and who the rock stars are.
+Losing customers means lost sales, too.
+In fact, this remains a major factor in business failure.

 Perhaps you were out of stock on items they need Again, good management tools watch your inventory.
 Out-of-stock items don’t make money for you.

-Bottom line, know what is going on in all aspects of your business.
+Bottom line, to avoid business failure, know what is going on in all aspects of your business.

-If you are missing the tools to do that, get them.
+So, if you are missing the tools to do that, get them.
 The old expression “You do not know what you do not know” matters.
-What you don’t know can and will hurt you in many cases.
+However, what you don’t know can and will hurt you in many cases.
 Avoid business failure by using the right management tools.